 - Dandruff is basically when the skin cells die too fast, so you can use shampoos with coal tar and selenium sulfide which slow the overall growth of your cells and reduce the rate of which they die.

 - Another compound to look for would be salicylic acid.
-This acid loosens the dry skin cells stuck to your skull, which when washed will then come out easily leaving only live skin cells left.
+This acid loosens the dry skin cells stuck to your skull, which when washed will then come out quickly leaving only live skin cells left.

 All of the above are proven to work, but at the same time they are artificial chemicals.
 Do we ever leave with just that option in our blog?
-No way, we are not leaving till we explore all the ways, and that includes our natural home remedies section!
+No way, we are not moving till we explore all the ways, and that includes our natural home remedies section!

 How to get rid of Dandruff